varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 obj.status
   The HTTP status code returned by the server.

+obj.reason
+  The HTTP status message returned by the server.

 obj.response
+  For backward compatibility.
+Same as obj.reason.

+obj.http.header
-  The HTTP status message returned by the server.
+  The corresponding HTTP header.

-obj.ttl
+obj.grace
-  The object's remaining time to live, in seconds. obj.ttl is writable.
+  The object's grace period in seconds. obj.grace is writable.

-obj.last_use
-  The approximate time elapsed since the object was last requests, in seconds.
-This variable is also available in vcl_deliver.

 obj.hits
   The approximate number of times the object has been delivered.
 A value of 0 indicates a cache miss.
 This variable is also available in vcl_deliver.

-obj.grace
+obj.keep
+  ?

+obj.last_use
+  The approximate time elapsed since the object was last requests, in seconds.
+This variable is also available in vcl_deliver.

+obj.ttl
-  The object's grace period in seconds. obj.grace is writable.
+  The object's remaining time to live, in seconds. obj.ttl is writable.

-obj.http.header
-  The corresponding HTTP header.

-The following variables are available while determining the hash key of an object:

-req.hash
-  The hash key used to refer to an object in the cache.
-Used when both reading from and writing to the cache.
+obj.uncacheable
+  ?

 The following variables are available while preparing a response to the client: